CouturierDeA/accauntant/README.md

 # Vue Accauntant table

-Create accauntant-table using vue js.
+Create an accauntant-table using vue js.

 - Accauntant table must have at list 3 redactable columns, and a row with the total items quantity and the total items price.